People

 FREDRICKSON - Lab Page Pic

-Anthea (Thea) Fredrickson
+Anthea (Thea) Fredrickson, M.S.

 THESIS: Comparing trophic ecology and life history in the development of a stable isotope model based on non-lethal sampling for Spotted Gar Lepisosteus oculatus and Alligator Gar Atractosteus spatula